 5. Focus in close

 Every so often shift your focus and concentrate on a small area of the reef – whether on the reef flat, or on a steep wall face, or under an overhang.
-Stay in one place, hovering close to the reef, and select an area about one metre square.
-You will be amazed by how much you can see in this small patch.
+Regulate your buoyancy and stay in one place, hovering close to the reef, and select an area of about one square metre.
+You will be amazed by how much marine life you can see in this small patch.

 Slowly scan side-to-side, taking in all the small animals and plants.
 Be sure to look in the nooks and crannies – that is where many of the small shrimps and crabs hide out.

 Do you see something moving, like thin white strings sticking out of the hole and waving around?
 Look closer – it is probably the antennae of the red-banded cleaner shrimp.
-They use their antennae like a neon billboard to advertise that they are open for business – for fish or other animals to come bay and get cleaned.
-The shrimp use their long claws to pick off parasites and dead skin.
+They use their antennae like a neon billboard to advertise that they are open for business.
+This practice is meant for fish or other animals to come bay and get cleaned.
+During this act, the shrimp use their long claws to pick off parasites and dead skin.

 6. Pick one thing to look at

-Find one thing – a soft coral, a sea fan, a sea anemone – and focus exclusively on it.
-Don’t be distracted – let your eyes adjust so you are looking at all the small details.
+Scan the panorama and seek for one thing.
+It could be a soft coral, a sea fan, a sea anemone, you name it.
+Focus exclusively on it and don’t be distracted.
+Let your eyes adjust so you are looking at all the small details.
 Look for tiny animals that live there.

 7. Stop and listen

 Sound travels much faster underwater than in the air, and marine animals use sound for all sorts of communication.
-Stop and listen.
-You can hear it too.
+Stop and listen carefully.
+You will be amazed when you can hear it too.

 They do this by using their air bladder (swim bladder) – an internal sac structure that is filled with air, that they inflate and deflate to maintain buoyancy.
 Surrounding the sac they have muscles, which if quickly flexed will strike against the air bladder and make a noise – like a drum.
 Many fish use this during spawning to attract females, or as a warning alarm.

-So remember – Stop, take your time, do not rush through the dive.
+So before scuba diving or snorkelling, remember – Stop, take your time, do not rush through the dive.
 Stop, look closer and see the incredible underwater world unfold in front of your eyes.

 Robin